Cahmoraes/utils/readme.md

 ## partialize(function, ...args)

-Used to apply pattern partial application.
+Used to apply a pattern of partial application.
-Partialize receives a function to partialize, and args to apply and return a new partial function.
-This pattern is used to obtain the lazy evaluation.
+Partialize receives a function to partialize and args to apply and return a new partial function.
+This pattern is used to obtain a lazy evaluation.

 <ul>
   <li>